Do Implicit Personalization and Explicit Styles Conflict? PsPLUG: A Lightweight Plug-in for Balancing Personalization and Style in Customized LLMs: Introduction

-We address these two questions in a layered manner.
-To answer the first, we propose that personalization should be viewed as modeling a residual between two conditional distributions under the \emph{same} input: the user’s true linguistic behavior and the neutral distribution of a base LLM.
-A user-authored response expresses personalized lexical, tonal, and structural preferences; a zero-shot LLM response reflects a generic, population-level prior.
-Their difference constitutes the personalization residual, which defines the user’s persona.
-Based on this view, we train a soft prompt generator via pairwise preference modeling~\cite{bradley1952rank,rafailov2023direct}: for each input, the user response is treated as a positive example and the neutral LLM response as a negative one.
-The resulting user-specific soft prompt can be plugged into arbitrary prompts, enabling scalable personalization without per-user fine-tuning or long-context retrieval.
+To address this, we introduce a novel theoretical perspective: modeling personalization as a \emph{distributional residual}.
+Rather than learning absolute output likelihoods, we view the persona as the distinct deviation between two conditional distributions under the \emph{identical} input: the user’s true linguistic distribution and the neutral distribution of a base LLM.
+A user-authored response naturally encapsulates personalized lexical and structural preferences, whereas a zero-shot LLM response reflects a generic, population-level prior.
+Their divergence constitutes the pure personalization residual.

-However, residual-based personalization alone does not resolve the second question: real-world systems must simultaneously respect \emph{explicit stylistic instruction}.
-A strong style instruction can override personalization entirely, while strong personalization can violate the requested style.
-Building on the residual perspective, we therefore introduce a second, style-aware layer.
-We construct style-conditioned negative samples: responses that follow the requested style but deliberately omit user-specific information.
-By contrasting user-authored outputs against both neutral and style-only baselines, the model learns to disentangle persona from style and to represent them in a shared control space.
-At inference time, a simple mixing coefficient allows us to continuously trade off between stylistic fidelity and personalized behavior, effectively answering when and how traditional personalization should adapt under additional guidance.

-We instantiate this vision as PsPLUG, a lightweight soft prompt module that attaches learned prefix embeddings to a frozen LLM.
-PsPLUG is designed to operate under explicit style instructions while preserving user-specific preferences, and allows the strengths of style conditioning and personalization to be adjusted independently at inference time.

-Our work makes three main contributions: \begin{itemize} \item We identify the core personalization signal as a distributional residual: instead of modeling absolute output likelihoods, we define personalization is the distinct deviation of a user's behavior from a neutral reference model under identical conditioning contexts.